Average Price of Car Detailing in Australia 2026

 Single-stage (1-step) correction uses one compound and pad combination.
 It removes 50–70% of surface defects and adds significant gloss.
 Appropriate for vehicles in reasonable condition that need a refresh before a ceramic coating or sale.

 Two-stage (2-step) correction starts with a heavier compound to remove deeper defects, then refines with a finishing polish to eliminate the micro-scratches left by the first stage.
-This approach achieves 85–95% correction — the standard for show-level finishes and required before applying a 9-year ceramic coating.
+This achieves 85–95% correction — the standard for show-level finishes and required before applying a 9-year ceramic coating.

 When do you need paint correction?
 Before any long-term ceramic coating (defects sealed under the coating become permanent), before a pre-sale preparation, or on any vehicle where swirl marks are visible at more than one metre in sunlight.